Geology & Mineralization

 Alteration and Mineralization

 Alteration and mineralization at the Tonopah property are typical of low-sulfidation, volcanic-hosted epithermal gold deposits found elsewhere in Nevada and around the world.
 The deposit type is characterized by overall low original sulfide content, and quartz-adularia and clay-sericite alteration assemblages, among others.
+Gold mineralization occurs primarily as micro-fine free gold liberated by oxidation from a pyrite source.
+Course free gold can be found on some fracture planes.
 Vein textures are indicative of high level, near surface emplacement and include void fills, crustiform coatings, colloform banding, and comb structures.
+Lower grade gold mineralization often occurs as disseminations in favorable bedding horizons in the lower tertiary volcanic sequence as well as in the argillite host rocks and is very often associated with the argillite/volcanic contact zone.
 Similar deposits in Nevada have proven to be economic, including the Midas, Bullfrog and Round Mountain deposits.
-The proximity and similarities of the Tonopah property to other gold deposits does not, on its own, indicate that the Tonopah property should be similarly mineralized.
+The proximity and similarities of Tonopah to other gold deposits does not, on its own, indicate that the Tonopah property should be similarly mineralized.

 Structural Settings - Open Extensions